kapildevkumara/Whatsapp_Bot/README.md

         pip3 install selenium or https://pypi.org/project/selenium/

 Run
-1. Run track.py in Python 3 : You Want to Track A Person's Online Status (since Start till the End of The Application) python3 track.py
+1. Run track.py in Python3 : If You Want to Track A Person's Online Status (since Start till the End of The Application) python3 track.py

-2. Run chat.py in Python3 : If You Want to Encrypt You and Your Friend's Chat From Whatsapp Note : This Works Only When Both Of You Install and Run The Application.
+2. Run chat.py in Python3 : If you want to Encrypt Messages in Whatsapp. python3 chat.py
+    Note : This Works Only When Both Of You Install and Run The Application.
+    If You don't want to encrypt messages uncomment the python file.

+    Press Esc and Enter to exit one chat to another.
+    Press Control + C to exit Whatsapp

 Caution: Please don't disturb Whatsapp Web in Chromium While running the Application.

+Note:
+    1. This Bot Cannot Handle Images and Emoticons.
+    2. The Chat Names Should be same as the Whatsapp Contact Name